 In my search, I came across dozens of SEO tools and software.
 Some were good and others aren’t even worth mentioning.

-Here, I will share with you the good and the bad of KeySearch and how it stacks up against big giants like Ahrefs (but also SEMrush, Majestic and Moz).
+Here, I will share with you the good and the bad of Keysearch and how it stacks up against big giants like Ahrefs (but also SEMrush, Majestic, Moz, and Mangools).

 This tool comes with dozens of features like: